Michaelis105/michaellouie.xyz/README.md

 # About michaellouie.xyz

-This is my official personal portfolio website at michaellouie.xyz.
+This is my official personal portfolio website repo hosted on my local web server accepting traffic for michaellouie.xyz queries.
 While a strong resume gives recruiters and hiring managers a general idea about I did and what time, it was not clear on how  proficient I am at a particular skill or technology.
 Extending the resume to more than one page is too much to read.

 Using HTML, CSS, JavaScript, PHP, and Material Design framework "[Materialize](http://materializecss.com/)", I have created this website allowing me to showcase my skills and expertise in a visually pleasing and navigable fashion.
 I injected a bit of my personality into each page and more details to my portfolio projects and experiences.